emdupre/core-git-course/_episodes/01-local.md

 (i.e. the one that Git will bring by default whenever it wants us to provide some information).

 You can choose any editor available on your system.
-For the purpose of this session we'll assume you're on a Linux system and use *nano*:
+For the purpose of this session we'll assume you're on the course JupyterHub and use *vim*:

 ~~~
-$ git config --global core.editor nano				# Linux users only.
+$ git config --global core.editor vim
-								# Windows users should use notepad: see below.
-								# Mac users should use TextEdit: see below.
 ~~~
 {: .language-bash}